 If your electricity cost is 12c/kWh, then your total electricity cost over this period would be: 1500 x 0.12 = $180.

-Remember, this is based on conditions used for the SEER rating, which are an outdoor temperature of 82˚F, an indoor temperature of 80˚F and humidity of 50%.
+Remember, this is based on conditions used for the SEER rating.
+The conditions are an outdoor temperature of 82˚F, an indoor temperature of 80˚F, and humidity of 50%.

 With higher outdoor temperatures experienced in the Las Vegas summer, you would use more electricity to cool the air down.